Edith Wilson (singer): Biography

 She was born Edith Goodall on September 2, 1896, in Louisville, Kentucky, to Susan Jones and Hundley Goodall.

 (Her birthdate is often stated as ten years later, but this was due to vanity.)

 Her first professional experience came in 1919 in Louisville's Park Theater.
 The singer Lena Wilson and her brother, Danny, performed in Louisville; she joined their act.

 Edith was married to Danny Wilson from 1921 until his death in 1928.

 Danny, a pianist who had been trained at a conservatory in Charleston, South Carolina, encouraged Lena and Edith to sing not just blues but also other song forms.
 Together the trio performed on the East Coast in 1920–1921, and when they were in New York City Wilson was signed by Columbia, which recorded her in 1921 with Johnny Dunn's Jazz Hounds.
 She recorded 17 songs with Dunn in 1921 and 1922.
 In 1924 she worked with Fletcher Henderson in New York, where she was slated to sing with Coleman Hawkins, but Hawkins refused to perform because he wanted additional compensation.
 She remained a popular Columbia artist through 1925.

-Wilson recorded far less than other female blues stars of the 1920s like Bessie Smith.
+Wilson recorded far less than other female blues stars of the 1920s such as Bessie Smith.
 After she left Columbia in 1925, she recorded one record for Brunswick in 1929 and a handful of sides for Victor in 1930.
 She remained a nightclub and theater singer, working for years on the New York entertainment scene.
 She sang with Florence Mills in the Lew Leslie Plantation Review in Harlem.
 She also made several trips to England, where she and Mills were well received in the long-running revue Blackbirds of 1926.
 She sang with The Hot Chocolates revue, performing alongside Louis Armstrong and Fats Waller, and made appearances with Bill Robinson, Duke Ellington, Alberta Hunter, Cab Calloway, and Noble Sissle.

 Wilson did extensive work as an actress, appearing on radio in The Great Gildersleeve, on radio and television in Amos 'n' Andy, and on film in To Have and Have Not (1944).

-She also performed with the United Service Organizations (USO) on US military bases during World War II.
+She also performed with the United Service Organizations (USO) on U.S. military bases during World War II.
 She met Millard Wilson, serendipitously with the same last name, and they married in 1947.

 In 1948, Wilson became the face of Aunt Jemima.

 She was the first Aunt Jemima to appear in television commercials.

 Wilson received the Key to the City of Albion, Michigan, on January 25, 1964.

 Throughout this period, the NAACP and other civil rights organizations campaigned against racist portrayals of African-American life.